History of Mexican Americans: Police violence

 In the 2020s, Mexican Americans and other Latinos joined calls for racial justice and an end to police brutality in the United States.
 Analysis of fatal U.S. police shootings in October 2020 showed that in the prior five years, Native Americans, black Americans, and Latinos were the three ethnic groups killed by police at the highest rates in the country, respectively.
 Activists within the community, however, expressed frustration that in the years leading up to the 2020–21 United States racial unrest, police killings of Latino boys and men had largely been met with sustained national indifference.
 Several cases did generate national headlines.
 Outrage was expressed when eighth-grader Andy Lopez (13 years old) was shot and killed by the Sonoma County sheriff's deputy who mistook Lopez' toy gun for a real gun, and no criminal charges were ever filed.
 The death of Andres Guardado (18 years old) also sparked outrage after a Los Angeles Sheriff's Department whistleblower claimed the officer killed Guardado as part of an "initiation".
 Nationally, over 900 Latinos were killed by the police in just the five years leading up to 2020.
 Some of these killings of young unarmed Latino men drew outrage for their sheer brutality.
 In the case of Sean Monterrosa (22 years old) in Vallejo, California, Monterrosa was apprehended, on his knees, with his hands held above his waist, when police opened fired and killed him.
 In the case of Alex Nieto (28 years old), Nieto was eating his dinner of a burrito and chips before work at a San Francisco park when a passerby called 9-1-1 because he considered Nieto suspicious.
 When the SFPD arrived, one officer shot 23 rounds at Nieto, another officer shot him 20 times, and two more officers shot Nieto at least 5 more times while he lay dying, yet no officer was criminally charged.
-In March of 2021, 13-year old Adam Toledo in Chicago was chased into an alley before being shot and killed by police.
+In March 2021, 13-year old Adam Toledo in Chicago was chased into an alley before being shot and killed by police.

 COVID-19

 The COVID-19 pandemic disproportionately impacted the Mexican American and Latino communities.
 Professor Rogelio Sáenz described the pandemic's effect on Tejanos and Latinos in Texas, saying, 2020 was "a hellish, hellish year.
 Once you adjusted for age, you really see clearly that Latinos were dying at rates more than three times as high as the white population."
 In 2020 alone, approximately 1 in 1,150 Latinos in the United States died from COVID-19.
 Because many Mexican Americans and Latinos disproportionately work in the service-sector and were thus considered part of the "essential" workforce, they had to bear a major part of the pandemic's force.
-Complications from the coronavirus were especially dire for Latinos without health insurance.
+Complications from COVID-19 were especially dire for Latinos without health insurance.
 In the economic fallout of the pandemic, many Mexican Americans and Latinos relied on food banks and unemployment insurance to keep their families alive.